alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 What makes secure computation hard is that Alice and Bob cannot trust each other.
-Every message can be analyzed for information later, so they have to be very careful in what they choose to send to each other.
+Every message can be analyzed for information later, so they have to be very careful in what they choose to send to one another.

-For now, secure computation looks tricky, so let's make the problem easier.
+Let's make the problem easier.
 Suppose there was a trusted third party named Faith.
-With Faith, Alice and Bob could compute $$f(x,y)$$ without ever talking to one another.
+With Faith, Alice and Bob could compute $$f(x,y)$$ without directly communicating.

 * Alice sends $$x$$ to Faith
 * Bob sends $$y$$ to Faith